ArneWulff/quantum-mobility-quest-qaims/README.md

 ## Acknowledgments

-We extend our thanks to the **Airbus and BMW Quantum Computing Challenge** organizers for the opportunity to showcase our work in the **Golden App** category, and to our collaborators and sponsors at TU Delft.
+We extend our thanks to the **Airbus and BMW Quantum Computing Challenge** organizers for the opportunity to showcase our work in the **Golden App** category, and to our collaborators at TU Delft.